Table of Contents

 How does cross-linking work?

 Kerataconus is a progressive disease of the cornea leading to increasing myopia (nearsightedness) and astigmatism (a football shaped cornea), corneal thinning and bulging of the cornea.
 Most patients with keratoconus need specialty contact lenses to see well.

 Corneal cross-linking (CXL) can halt the progression of kerataconus, improve the shape of the cornea and stiffen the cornea that has been weakened by kerataconus.
 CXL is a minimally invasive outpatient procedure that combines the use of Vitamin B2 eye drops and ultra-violet (UV) light.

 Normal corneas have strong cross-links between their collagen fibers that allow them to maintain a normal shape.
 If you have kerataconus, your cornea has too few cross-links or support beams.
-The cross-linking procedures simply adds cross-links or “cross-beams” to your cornea.
+The cross-linking procedure simply adds cross-links or “cross-beams” to your cornea.
 This makes it more stable and potentially improves focusing power.
 These new cross-links also help strengthen your cornea, which stops the thinning process and limits further vision loss.

 Is cross-linking right for me?